The Bible Unearthed: Reception

 Evangelical Christian biblical scholar Kenneth Kitchen was critical, writing that "[A] careful critical perusal of this work—which certainly has much to say about both archaeology and the biblical writings—reveals that we are dealing very largely with a work of imaginative fiction, not a serious or reliable account of the subject", and "Their treatment of the exodus is among the most factually ignorant and misleading that this writer has ever read."
 Another evangelical, Richard Hess, also being critical, wrote that "The authors always present their interpretation of the archaeological data but do not mention or interact with contemporary alternative approaches.
 Thus the book is ideologically driven and controlled."

+Writing for the July/August 2006 issue of Biblical Archaeology Review, Michael D. Coogan of Stonehill College, editor of The New Oxford Annotated Bible, argues that Finkelstein and Silberman "move from the hypothetical to the improbable to the absurd."
+According to Coogan, Finkelstein's revised chronology for the cities attributed to David and Solomon is "not accepted by the majority of archaeologists and biblical scholars".

 The book became a bestseller within its field.
 In February 2009, Amazon.com ranked it as the 8th most popular in the fields of Old Testament Christian Theology, and the Archaeology of Christianity, as well as being the 22nd most popular book on the history of Israel.
 In 2006, the popularity of the text led to a four-part documentary series upon it, which was subsequently broadcast on The History Channel.

 Several books were published in response to The Bible Unearthed: